 Immigrant visas a granted to individuals outside of the country that qualify to enter the U.S. with the intention of remaining in the U.S. permanently.

 You can obtain an immigrant visa through a number of channels, but the most common are family or employment.

 For example, your immediate relative can petition for you within the U.S. The case is processed through the U.S. Citizenship and Immigration Services, and then the National Visa Center of the U.S. Department of State.

-The final step is processed through the U.S. Consulate with jurisdiction over the foreigner's place of residence abroad.
-After approval, the foreigner travels to the U.S. and the green card arrives in the mail a couple weeks later.
+The final step is processed through the U.S. Consulate with jurisdiction over the foreigner’s place of residence abroad.
+After approval, the foreigner travels to the U.S. and the green card arrives in the mail soon thereafter.